facebook pixel

 Key Tactics:

-• Use H1-H3 structure properly
+• Maintain H1-H3 structure for readibility

 Tools like Figma allow you to prototype and test hierarchy before development

-Optimise Page Speed and Performance
+Optimising Page Speed and Performance

-Website speed is a major UX and SEO ranking factor.
 Even a 1-second delay in load time can reduce conversions by up to 20%.

 What to focus on:

-• Compress images and SVGs
+• Compress images (WebP or Avif)

 • Use Webflow's built-in optimisation tools